Chapter 31 Advice to Non-users

 Scare campaigns don’t help users to stop, they make it harder.
 All they do is frighten users, which makes them want to watch even more.
 They also prevent teenagers from becoming hooked.
 Teenagers know that porn kills their libido, but they also know that one peek won’t do it.
 Because the addiction is so prevalent, sooner or later the teenager – either through social pressures or curiosity – will try just one visit.
 Because free porn has awful clips, it’s likely they’ll become hooked.

 Why do we allow this scandal to go on?
 Why don’t governments come out with proper campaigns?
 Why aren’t we told that that internet porn is a drug and killer poison, that it doesn’t relax you or give you confidence, but destroys your nerves, taking just one peek to become hooked?
 Why can’t they enforce age verification by requesting registered credit cards, perhaps with a third party?
+Mindgeek, owner of many of the major porn sites, is attempting swindle governments into using their own proprietary age verification solution – don’t let them do it!
 H. G. Well’s The Time Machine describes an incident in the distant future where a man falls into a river.
 His companions merely sit around the bank like cattle oblivious to the cries of desperation.
 Inhuman and disturbing, much like society’s general apathy to the porn crisis.

 There is a wind of change of society.
 A snowball has begun rolling down the hill and it’s hoped this book will help turn it into an avalanche.
 You too can help by spreading the message.